a Taj MuttHall Dog Diary: Why Are There So Many Agility Organizations?

 • Are mixed breeds allowed to compete?

-• Can you say "AKC" (not)?
+• As of late 2000s, AKC allows mixed breeds in sports such as agility.
+Can you say "AKC" (not)?
 Other organizations don't care what your dog looks like, as long as she's healthy and sound and old enough.

 • Do you want to compete at the top of the sport, possibly including internationally?